 Funding for this exceptional item is to maintain FY 2017 Early Childhood Intervention (ECI) caseloads.
 Federal Individuals with Disabilities Education Act (IDEA) Part C regulations require all children determined eligible for the program to be served.
 To reduce state funding for the program, the Texas Legislature narrowed ECI eligibility criteria in FY 2012.
 However, the ECI program has historically seen growth in the number of children served while federal IDEA Part C funding has remained relatively level.
 Consequently, many providers have to resort to fundraising in order to fully meet the needs of children with developmental delays in their ECI programs.
 If additional funding is not appropriated, decision makers may further narrow eligibility criteria.

-Maintain Enhanced Service Coordination & Transition Support (Exceptional Item 7)
+Exceptional Item 7 Maintain Enhanced Service Coordination and Transition Support

 Funding for enhanced community coordination and transitional support teams funded through Money Follows the Person (MFP) Demonstration funds will not be available after FY 2017.
 DADS must continue current enhanced community coordination to ensure that necessary medical and/or behavioral services for individuals with complex needs are accessed, coordinated, and delivered in a person-centered manner: